daviddewhurst/daviddewhurst.github.io/blog/2020-01rgr/index.md

 *innovation probability*.
-You can probably imagine that it also has a profound effect on the distribution of group sizes — just think about what the size distribution must look like if \\(\rho = 1\\) so that every element forms a new group\!
+You can probably imagine that it also has a profound effect on the distribution of group sizes — just think about what the size distribution must look like if \\(\rho = 1\\) so that every element forms a new group!
 Moving to continuous time (which is a useful approximation if ticks of the system’s governing clock are close together), the equation describing the number of groups of size \\(k\\),
 \\(N_k\\),